jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-uefi/install-linuxmint21.md

 === "Step4"
     You're in the live-environment.
 In this case, both monitors are active.
 Possibly not configured correctly.
 This is for later.

+    !!! danger "Note VDAB students"
+        For easier navigation, you could follow these instructions using Firefox in this live-environment, instead of on your smartphone.

     <img src="../live-environment.png" width="706"/>